jeffnyman/data_builder/README.md

   distance: 10.5
 ```

 Now let's use DataBuilder to get the information from it.
+You can extend or include DataBuilder as part of another class.

-### Extending DataBuilder
+#### Extending DataBuilder

 ```ruby
 class Testing